 An in-ground pool installation might cost upwards of $50,000.
 However, it’s a great way to draw attention to your garden and make your home the center of social activity in the neighborhood.

 Can we expect a return on our money?
-How much will putting in a pool increase the value of your home?
+How much will a new pool construction increase the value of your home?
 Your home’s value may rise as a result of installing a pool, as with any other enhancement you make, but this is contingent on a number of circumstances.

 Location of Your Home